DMT (N,N-Dimethyltryptamine)

 DMT (N, N-Dimethyltryptamine) is a hallucinogen that occurs naturally in certain shrubs and fauna found in South America.
-DMT has been used as part of religious practices for thousands of years and has gained prevalence as a illegal recreational drug in recent times.
+DMT has been used as part of religious practices for thousands of years and has gained prevalence as an illegal recreational drug in recent times.

 What is DMT?